Tuesday, March 30, 2010

 Ashfad surveyed the land.
 It looked as if the earth had been roasted over a fire and broken into little pieces of dried clay.
 "Imagine," he said to Sulwood, his hunting partner, "if we never had to hunt again, if the animals would stop running from us.
 If they would lay down before us so we could take our pick for the slaughter."

 Ashfad returned to his wife, Mersk, empty-handed.
 His empty hands entwined with hers, and they swayed together in slow motion.
 They settled for a watery rye soup and laid themselves to rest with their daughter snoring rapidly a few feet away.
-Ashfad was amazed with the big noises that came from such a girthless little girl
+Ashfad was amazed with the big noises that came from such a girthless little girl.

 When he finally joined his family in the somnambulant dreamscape he couldn’t quite place his family among the animals there.
+The urus were plentiful, fat, and prepared to absorb his spear that he might live another day.
+Strangest of all, they were tame like dogs.
+They had no fear of Ashfad, just as he had imagined it with Sulwood.

+When he finally joined his family in the somnambulant dreamscape he couldn’t quite place his family among the animals there.
 The urus were plentiful, fat, and prepared to absorb his spear that he might live another day.
 Strangest of all, they were tame like dogs.
 They had no fear of Ashfad, just as he had imagined it with Sulwood.

 Tuesday, March 23, 2010